-To integrity test a filter, the filter must be wetted with a fluid with a know surface tension.
+When you begin filter integrity testing, the filter must be wetted with a fluid with a known surface tension.
 After filtering the desired medication or base, the filter must be flushed with either DI water (*) or 60% IPA (isopropyl Alcohol) and balance DI water (*).
 We prefer the 60% IPA / 40% water (*) be used.
 This solution is easier to wet the capsule and the acceptable bubble point values are much lower; see the acceptable bubble point values in the table below.
 18 Psi is a much safer pressure to operate at than 50 psi.
 This is important when the chemical compatibility is unknown and the capsule may not be structurally sound.

 (*) DI water can be substituted by RO water, Purified water or Sterile water.

 Note: All values above pertain to Pharmaceutical grade membranes